atlassian-labs/Earl/Readme.md

 match the pricing for your region/account.

 You may hit the "Recalculate" button to refresh the prices, if any other box was updated.

-## Other Notes

-Earl was developed by myself as my innovation week project on a pretty tight deadline.
-I couldn't give it all the love I would like to.
-As a result, there is no real exception handling or tests.
-It's all happy path or nothing.
-Kotlin does a really good job of eliminating many sources of errors but I'm sure some are still present.
-If you notice something broken, feel free to let me know or to push a fix.